How to Write a Letter of Recommendation (+ Examples)

 - Use business letter document formatting.

-- Use default business letter page margins.
+- Always use default business letter page margins.

-- Use 9pt to 11pt font sizing.
+- Stick with 9-point to 11-point font sizing.

 - Use a professional font like Helvetica, Garamond, or Times New Roman.